siberianfox/g2wiki/Alarm-Processing.md

 Shutdown may also be invoked from the command line by sending {shutd:n} or $shutd

 ###PANIC
 A PANIC occurs if the firmware has detected an unrecoverable internal error such as an assertion failure or a code condition that should never occur.
+Panics may also be invoked from input switches or command input.
 The following occur:

 - Set PANIC machine state
 - Stop all motion as in a leaves the system inspectable (if possible).
 All new action commands are rejected.